Ask your plant question

 Except for food, minor element spray and occasional water, leave your citrus trees alone

-The citrus flower is famous for its excellent smell.
-Most fruit from October to April and white fragrant flowers are seen some months before that time
+The citrus flower is famous for its excellent fragrance.
+Most citrus fruits from October to April in Florida and white fragrant flowers are seen some months before that time

 Key Lime is among the most desired citrus as a mature tree gives some fruit 12-months a year, but yields soar in summer and fall months.
 By the way, all limes are yellow in color, as is the Key Lime